Nanga Parbat: First ascent

 Nanga Parbat was first climbed, via the Rakhiot Flank (East Ridge), on July 3, 1953, by Austrian climber Hermann Buhl on the German–Austrian Nanga Parbat expedition, a member of a German-Austrian team.
 The expedition was organized by the half-brother of Willy Merkl, Karl Herrligkoffer from Munich, while the expedition leader was Peter Aschenbrenner from Kufstein, who had participated in the 1932 and 1934 attempts.
-By the time of this expedition, 31 people had already died on the mountain.
+At the time of this expedition, 31 people had already died on the mountain.

 The final push for the summit was dramatic: Buhl continued alone for the final 1300 m, after his companions had turned back.
 Under the influence of the drug pervitin (based on the stimulant methamphetamine used by soldiers during World War II), padutin, and tea from coca leaves, he reached the summit dangerously late, at 7:00 p.m., the climbing harder and more time-consuming than he had anticipated.
 His descent was slowed when he lost a crampon.
 Caught by darkness, he was forced to bivouac standing upright on a narrow ledge, holding a small handhold with one hand.
-Exhausted, he dozed occasionally, but managed to maintain his balance.
-He was also very fortunate to have a calm night, so he was not subjected to wind chill.
+Exhausted, he dozed occasionally but managed to maintain his balance.
 He finally reached his high camp at 7:00 p.m. the next day, 40 hours after setting out.
 The ascent was made without oxygen, and Buhl is the only man to have made the first ascent of an 8000 m peak alone.

 The 1953 documentary film Nanga Parbat 1953 was filmed and directed by Hans Ertl, who participated in the expedition.
 Buhl's climb was also later dramatized by Canadian film director Donald Shebib in the 1986 film The Climb.